Estimating grain sorghum yield potential

 Step 2.
 Estimation of the number of seeds per head:

-A quick method uses an estimate of seed counts per head based on determinations of general yield environment conditions.
-From previously published research from K-State Agronomy (Vanderlip and Roozeboom), we can utilize a very simple association between the yield level, conditions around pollination/grain set time, and the number of grains per heads (Figure 3).
-After harvest, the average number of seeds per head and average seed weights were quantified for different yield environments.
+Another quick method uses an estimate of seed counts per head based on determinations of general yield environment conditions.
+From previously published information from K-State (provided by K-State professors Richard Vanderlip, emeritus, and Kraig Roozeboom), we can utilize a very simple association between the yield level, conditions around pollination/grain set time, and the number of grains per heads (Figure 4).
+In their work, Vanderlip and Roozeboom counted the average number of seeds per head and average seed weight for different yield environments, after harvest.

-This relationship can give a general idea of the seed count per head based on the general yield environment, using primarily the environmental conditions when pollination and grain set are determined (the week before flowering to 2-3 weeks after flowering).
+We can use this relationship to give us a general idea of the kind of seed count per head we can expect based on the general yield environment, using primarily the environmental conditions during the period of the week before flowering to two to three weeks after flowering, when pollination and grain set are being determined.
 We can then use that estimated seed count per head, and multiply it by the number of heads per acre.
-The number of seeds per pounds, or seed weight, is also a factor we need to estimate, but the work by Vanderlip and Roozeboom found that to be much less of a factor than seed count per head in estimating yield (Figure 3).
+The number of seeds per pounds, or seed weight, is also a factor we need to estimate, but the work by Vanderlip and Roozeboom found that to be much less of a factor in yield than seed count per head.

-This method of estimating seed counts is summarized in Table 1.
-If conditions were very poor during pollination and grain set and the general yield environment is low, the total number of seeds per head will average around 500-1,000 seeds per head (900; Table 1).
-If conditions around flowering were very favorable and the general yield environment is very high, then the number of seeds per head could be around 1,500 to 3,500 (2,500; Table 1).
+If conditions were very poor during pollination and grain set, around the first week before and two to three weeks after flowering, and the general yield environment is low then the total number of seeds per head will average around 500-1,000 seeds per head (900; Table 1).
+On the opposite extreme, if the conditions around flowering were very favorable for good pollination and grain set development, and the general yield environment is very high, then the number of seeds per head could be around 1,500 to 3,500 (2,500; Table 1).
 Intermediate yield environment scenarios can occur if a portion of the three-to-four week period around flowering was favorable and part of it was unfavorable.
-In that case, the number of seeds per head could range from 1,000-3,500, with an average of 1,745 seeds per head.
+In that case, the number of seeds per head could range from 1,000-3,500, with an overall average of around 1,745 seeds per head.